These are the best places to camp in Big Sur and must-know tips from locals on how to plan your trip!

 Pfeiffer Big Sur State Park

 Pfeiffer Big Sur State Park is not to be confused with Julia Pfeiffer Burns State Park, which only has two campsites, but sits on the bluff right above McWay Falls.
-There are plenty of hikes available in and around Pfeiffer Big Sur State Park including Pheiffer Falls, a hike through giant redwoods to a 60-foot waterfall.
+There are plenty of hikes available in and around Pfeiffer Big Sur State Park including Pfeiffer Falls, a hike through giant redwoods to a 60-foot waterfall.

 Camping fees at Pfeiffer Big Sur are $35-$50 per night.